yuqiliao/IDE-help-guide/_book/07-icils-walk-through.md

 A new variable that you create is applicable only to a specific report;
 it does not apply to the other reports listed on the **Edit Reports** screen.
-For example, if you selected multiple measures of the overall scale CIL for analysis, then you would need to create the new variable for each measure, or create a copy of the report and edit it accordingly.
+For example, if you selected multiple dependent variables of the overall scale CIL for analysis, then you would need to create the new variable for each dependent variable, or create a copy of the report and edit it accordingly.
 To do the latter, click on **Copy** report on the **Edit Reports** screen (see exhibit 7-7).
 The copied report will appear at the end of the list of reports.
-Then, for the new copy, click on **Edit** (using the above example, you can change the measure and give the report a new name).
+Then, for the new copy, click on **Edit** (using the above example, you can change the dependent variable and give the report a new name).

 You can repeat the process and combine different values of a variable to